Yethal/tidal-offline-adder/README.md

 * Kill the script manually once it gets to the end of the list (I did not implement detecting whether we're at the end of the list yet)

 # Debugging
-If the loop doesn't scroll through the list properly comment out the main loop, increase the swipe value
+If the loop doesn't scroll through the list properly comment out the main loop, uncomment out the debug one, run it and keep increasing the swipe value until the album list printed to terminal matches what you're seeing in the app

+# todo
+Rewrite this to Python so it works on other platforms